 I’m back from my 12th Guavaween.
 Another year, another great time.
 The first thing I learned once I arrived in Ybor City was that the Tampa Bay Brewing Company relocated.
 They left 15th St and reopened in Centro Ybor next to the 20-screen Muvico.
 They lost their upstairs, balcony and dart boards.
 They gained a […]

 I’m back from my 11 day trip of New Zealand.
 The trip just covered the North Island.
-For all those people that said why didn’t you go to the South Island?
+For all those people who said why didn’t you go to the South Island?
 The answer is it is still winter in the South Island.
-New Zealanders told me that the best time to see the South Island […]
+New Zealanders told me that the best time to see the South Island is […]

 My 3 week trip in South America was hosted by Gap Adventures.
 The name of the tour was In Search Of Iguassu – Rio to Buenos Aires.
 I’m glad I took the trip and got to visit a nice section of the world.
 Brazil underwhelmed me, Uruguay exceeded my expectations and Buenos Aires, Argentina came […]